 - is a combination of traditional classroom classes (offered on Saturdays specifically with working professionals in mind) and online courses

-It is also certified by the Association of University Programs in Health Administration.
+- is certified by the Association of University Programs in Health Administration.

 - gain knowledge of business practices, leadership skills and support services, rendering you highly in demand to deal with issues such as quality/process improvement, cost-saving strategies, risk management and more

 be prepared to enter or advance an administration or management career in such organizations as:

 - hospitals, health-care facilities and medical group practices

 - pharmaceutical companies